Training Requirements for Bone Density Testing Professionals

 Both the CCD and CDT certifications are offered internationally through a standardized test and are good for five years.
 The 3-year CBDT designation, offered only in the United States and Canada, certifies that the candidate has passed a rigorous examination for performing bone scans.
 Maintaining certification requires ongoing education.

 To work as a bone density technologist, individuals must meet state licensing requirements, which usually include the number of hours worked and education qualifications.
 For example, the state of Colorado requires practicing densitometrists to be trained, registered with the ARRT and hold current certification by an organization recognized by that state.
 Other states like Florida only require a technologist be a licensed radiation technologist.
-According to Payscale.com as of November 2013, most bone density technologists, or bone densitometry technicians, earn a median annual salary of between $24,358 and $50,716.
+According to Payscale.com as of September 2014, most bone density technologists, or bone densitometry technicians, earn an annual salary of between $25,677 and $51,211.
+The BLS listed the median annual salary for radiologic technologists as $55,200 in 2013.

 Related to Training Requirements for Bone Density Testing Professionals